kosmonautica/employeecanvas/README.md

 ----

-# How to do a employee review using the Employee Canvas?
+# How to do an employee review using the Employee Canvas?
 The full guide on how to use the Canvas in a conversation is TODO and hopefully available here, soon.
 Until now, you can refer to the (German) guide of conplement AG, where the first version of the Employee Canvas was developed.